 You can also give the RAA permission to work with your own private financial advisor or accountant to assist you, however you will be liable for any professional fees charged.
 Contact the Rural Assistance Authority team on 1800 678 593.

 The Rural Landholders Grant is available to eligible landholders and oyster farmers who were affected by the NSW severe weather and floods that occurred from 22 February 2022 onwards, and who are not eligible for existing flood support programs (Primary Producer Special Disaster Grants).

-Applicants with a holding of at least 10ha or a Class A aquaculture permit authorising at least 1ha, within the declared Local Government Areas (LGAs), and minimum primary production income of $20,000 per annum can apply for a grant of up to $25,000 to support their recovery.
+Applicants within the declared Local Government Areas (LGAs) and minimum primary production income of $20,000 per annum can apply for a grant of up to $25,000 to support their recovery.

-Download the Rural Landholders Grants guidelines (PDF, 905.1 KB) for full details of what you can claim.
+Download the Rural Landholders Grant guidelines (PDF, 400.82 KB) for full details of what you can claim.